-20 apartments for rent in French Quarter, New Orleans, LA
+20 apartments for rent near French Quarter, New Orleans, LA

 The French Quarter is one of the best-known neighborhoods in New Orleans.
 It is dense with history, cultural significance and nightlife.
 It was founded in 1718 by Jean-Baptiste Le Moyne de Bienville and known as “Vieux Carre” in French — “Old Square” in English.
 It is bordered on the west by Basin Street, St. Louis Street and North Rampart Street.
 On the east is the Mississippi River.
 To the south is Canal Street, Decatur Street and Iberville Street.
 On the north is Esplanade Avenue.
 The entire neighborhood was designated as a National Historic Landmark on December 21, 1965.